Rooted Counseling & Wellness in Racine FAQs

 Pre-Qualify Here

 • I offer both in-person and virtual sessions to meet a client’s preferences.
+My in-person sessions are located at my office in downtown Racine.
+I also serve all areas of Wisconsin with virtual therapy.
 For all virtual sessions, client’s must be located in the state of Wisconsin, have a private area to chat, and a working web camera.

 • You're not alone in feeling hesitant—many people come to me after previous therapy experiences that felt unhelpful or disconnected.
 One of the most important elements of effective therapy is the relationship between you and your therapist.
 That’s why I offer a free 15-minute consultation.
 This gives us a chance to talk, explore what you're looking for, and see if we’re a good fit—because you deserve to feel safe and supported.